ksmetz/bagPipes/README.md

 **ChIPpipe + ATACpipe**
 - Test and facilitate compatibility with mergeSignal
 - Consider editing ChIPpipe rule countMatrix to create header line from `{wildcards.sampleName}`
+- Adjust chrM format to be a config parameter in rule align
 - Move MACS2 peak calling settings into config

 [Back to top](#table-of-contents)